Marble's Secrets Part I: Behind the Scenes of Marble...

 You can simply create your own map by copying over an existing directory ( e.g. "citylights" ) from the system directory.
 Of course you need to change the name of the target directory to something different:

 Then you just need to rename the citylights.dgml-file (e.g. to "mymap.dgml") and load it with a text editor.
 After adjusting the 4-5 values inside the xml file you are almost done and you just need to provide a random icon (preferably at a size of 128x128) and the basemap.
 The basemap needs to be provided in a special, but very commmon and simple format, called Equirectangular Projection or Plate Carrée.
+Entering this term into your favorite internet search engine will likely return suitable images for testing.
+You'll even discover that panoramic photography gets stored in this format - so Marble could even qualify as a panoramic image viewer!

 Once you are done you should (re)start Marble to detect the new map.
 If everything is ok there should be a new map available in the "Map View" listview labeled with the name that you have chosen.
 Once you select it Marble will start creating the needed tiles.